alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2019-11-23-adventures-in-the-terraform-dsl-part-x-templates.md

 The feature "basic templating" was introduced in Terraform 0.5 in May 2015.
 And in those days it really was basic.
 The original intention was to allow results of other resources to be used in scripts to provision other resources.
 The feature was actually a community contribution by Josh Bleecher Snyder a.k.a [@josharian](https://www.linkedin.com/in/josharian/).
 The early discussions with Mitchell Hashimoto and others are in [Issue #215](https://github.com/hashicorp/terraform/issues/215).

-In this post, I look at the history and usage of this feature, starting with this Terraform 0.5 version, its change to a data source in Terraform 0.7, the very basic template language, and then the introduction of the `templatefile()` function and full templating language in Terraform 0.12 in December 2018 and the motivation for the deprecation of the data source.
+In this post, I look at the history and usage of this feature, starting with this Terraform 0.5 version, its change to a data source in Terraform 0.7, the Template provider introduced in Terraform 0.10, and then the introduction of the `templatefile()` function and full templating language in Terraform 0.12 and the motivation for the deprecation of the data source.

 Along the way I write and test a number of code examples, making this a useful resource if you just want to know how to write a template to do X.

 ## Templates in Terraform 0.5